-The Mary and Windy Willingham and Ann Rollinson Scholarship Fund will assist students pursuing a Master's degree in Clinical Mental Health Counseling or Marriage and Family Therapy at Richmont.
+The Mary and Windy Willingham and Ann Rollinson Scholarship Fund will assist students pursuing a Master's degree in Clinical Mental Health Counseling at Richmont.
 The scholarship is designed for students in the Chattanooga area who demonstrate financial need and who desire to work in an inner-city ministry upon the completion of their graduate studies.